Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Creating the ClusterRole

-Below is a slimmed down version of the admin ClusterRole.
+For this lab we duplicated the built-in admin role and named it admin-role.
 The key omission — no RBAC resources.
-This user simply cannot create or modify roles and bindings, so there’s no way to escalate their own permissions.
+This user can’t create or modify roles and bindings, so there’s no way to escalate their own permissions.

 apiVersion: rbac.authorization.k8s.io/v1